diversen/simple-php-translation/README.md

     composer require diversen/simple-php-translation

+If you want to use google auto translate, you will need require the following:

+    composer require google/cloud-translate

 > Note: Example follows default settings.
 Settings can be changed.
 But if
 > You are starting up a new project, then you could follow this convention
 > for ease of use.